 The Governor's School strongly values the role that guest artists play in the classroom.

 We believe that young artists benefit from exposure to the expertise that visiting artists can bring.
-While hosting guest artists can be expensive, and visiting our campus is not always an option, our Governor's School arts faculty can come to you!
+We understand that hosting guest artists can be expensive, and that field trips are not always an option, so our Governor's School arts faculty can come to you, free of charge!

 How It Works